 Learn why you cannot afford not to have health insurance

-By purchasing a health insurance policy, you can protect your health and your wallets.
+By purchasing a health insurance policy, you can protect your health and your wallet.
 Unexpected accidents and illnesses happen.
 For instance, a mountain biking activity results in a trip to the ER, or a weekend game of soccer sends you to an orthopedic group or that nagging pain in your right side is diagnosed as appendicitis.
 The bill from the doctor or hospital will not only hurt your bank account, it can turn into a credit nightmare.

 Under the Affordable Care Act, a person may stay insured under a parent’s health insurance policy until that person is 26 years old.
 After that, millennials need to purchase their own health insurance.
 It may be a good idea to start shopping before the age of 26, so the new insurance policy may begin when the old one stops, avoiding any gaps in coverage.

 Investing in a health insurance policy now, can save you a lot of money later.
 Don’t begin your career with a bankruptcy or poor credit because you were caught unprotected by a health problem or an injury.
-The cost of two nights in a hospital can be the difference between good credit and years of rebuilding that good credit.
+The cost of two nights in a hospital can be the difference between good credit and years of rebuilding that credit.